Our Local Philanthropy

 BRIGHT VISIONS EARLY CHILDHOOD CENTER

 Blind Children's Learning Center's on-site inclusive preschool and school age program accepts infants as young as six weeks through second grade.
 At Bright Visions , teachers and therapists provide specialized education and training in sensory development and adaptive skills.
-One of the students, Sophia, was not able to walk when she started at BCLC nearly two years ago.
-Her progress is incredible, which you can see in this video shot by teachers.

 YOUTH OUTREACH AND INDEPENDENT LIVING SKILLS